JeanLucTremblay/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/30-curriculum-student.md

 ## Elijah's Section

 I want to learn how to make things like drones and robots because they seam interesting to me.

+## Luc's Section

+I am interested in this course because:

+- There are many ways **computers and the internet** affect our lives now adays
+- I like computers and would _wish_ to learn more about them
+- Also building a drone would be _cool_

+{Civil Engineering Pathway}